 For most patients, the main purpose of corrective jaw surgery is to correct the alignment of the jaw.
 Since jaw surgery is an invasive and complicated procedure, it is often recommended for severe cases of jaw misalignment, and/or when more conservative treatments fail to work.
 A patient may be recommended for corrective jaw surgery if they are experiencing any of the following:

-If you are experiencing any of these symptoms, or have been referred for corrective jaw surgery, please contact us for a consultation with Dr. Falk or Dr. Moody.
-As experienced oral surgeons, they will design a treatment plan just for you.
-Always operating with the highest standard of care, Dr. Falk and Dr. Moody take the steps necessary to ensure their patients feel safe and comfortable at their state-of-the-art practice.
+If you are experiencing any of these symptoms, or have been referred for corrective jaw surgery, please contact us for a consultation.
+Always operating with the highest standard of care, our oral surgeons will design a treatment plan just for you.

 Most cases of jaw surgery involve correcting either the upper or the lower jaw.
 Sometimes, both the upper and the lower jaw must be surgically corrected at once to restore function, balance, and aesthetics.
 Double jaw surgery is a correctional jaw surgery that realigns, resizes, or reshapes both the upper and lower jaws.
-Dr. Falk and Dr. Moody perform the full scope of corrective jaw surgery at their practice, including double jaw surgery.
+Our oral surgeons perform the full scope of corrective jaw surgery at their practice, including double jaw surgery.
 Contact us to schedule an appointment with an experienced oral surgeon who can optimize the way your jaw looks and functions.

 In short, orthognathic surgery involves reshaping, resizing, and/or repositioning the jaw with the use of wires, plates, and screws.
 Our experienced oral surgeons and surgical staff will make sure you feel as comfortable as possible before, during, and after your procedure.
 To enhance your experience, promote healing, and minimize the risk of complications, please follow all pre- and post-operative instructions.